Halley's Comet: 1456

 A hairy and fiery star having then made its appearance for several days, the mathematicians declared that there would follow grievous pestilence, dearth and some great calamity.
 Calixtus, to avert the wrath of God, ordered supplications that if evils were impending for the human race He would turn all upon the Turks, the enemies of the Christian name.
 He likewise ordered, to move God by continual entreaty, that notice should be given by the bells to call the faithful at midday to aid by their prayers those engaged in battle with the Turk.

 Platina's account is not mentioned in official records.
 In the 18th century, a Frenchman further embellished the story, in anger at the Church, by claiming that the Pope had "excommunicated" the comet, though this story was most likely his own invention.

 Halley's apparition of 1456 was also witnessed in Kashmir and depicted in great detail by Śrīvara, a Sanskrit poet and biographer to the Sultans of Kashmir.
 He read the apparition as a cometary portent of doom foreshadowing the imminent fall of Sultan Zayn al-Abidin (AD 1418/1420–1470).

 After witnessing a bright light in the sky which most historians have identified as Halley's Comet, Zara Yaqob, Emperor of Ethiopia from 1434 to 1468, founded the city of Debre Berhan (tr.
 City of Light) and made it his capital for the remainder of his reign.

-1531
+1531–1759

 In the Sikh scriptures of the Guru Granth Sahib, the founder of the faith Guru Nanak makes reference to "a long star that has risen" at Ang 1110, and it is believed by some Sikh scholars to be a reference to Halley's appearance in 1531.

-1531–1759

 Halley's periodic returns have been subject to scientific investigation since the 16th century.
+Petrus Apianus and Girolamo Fracastoro described the comet's visit in 1531, with the former even including graphics in his publication.
+Through his observations, Apianus was able to prove that a comet's tail always points away from the Sun.
 The three apparitions from 1531 to 1682 were noted by Edmond Halley, enabling him to predict it would return.
 One key breakthrough occurred when Halley talked with Newton about his ideas of the laws of motion.
-Newton also helped Halley get Flamsteed's data on the 1682 apparition.
+Newton also helped Halley get John Flamsteed's data on the 1682 apparition.
 By studying data on the 1531, 1607, and 1682 comets, he came to the conclusion these were the same comet, and presented his findings in 1696.